 - Developing leadership programs for Indigenous workers.

-- Hiring Indigenous individuals for positions of leadership, such as a manager.
+- Hiring Indigenous individuals for positions of leadership, such as manager.

 - Ensure that Indigenous-specific cultural options are available when using employee help programs.

-- Recognising previous and current trauma, as well as the effects it may have on personnel.
+- Recognising previous and current trauma and the effects it may have on personnel.

 Establish best practices in human resources policies by:

 - Introducing Indigenous cultural sensitivity and competency training.